-'''

 box.schema.role.exists('Accountant')

-'''

-'''
+box.schema.role.grant(role-name, privilege, object-type, object-name, option)

+box.schema.role.grant(role-name, privilege, 'universe', nil, option)

-box.schema.role.grant(user-name, privilege, object-type, object-name, option) box.schema.role.grant(user-name, privilege, 'universe'[, nil, option]) box.schema.role.grant(role-name, role-name[, nil, nil, option]) Grant privileges to a role.
+box.schema.role.grant(role-name, role-name, nil, nil, option))

+Grant privileges to a role.
-'''

-• user-name (string) - the name of the role
+• role-name (string) - the name of the role.

-- privilege (string) 'read' or 'write' or 'execute' or a combination - object-type (string) 'space' or 'function' - object-name (string) the name of a function or space - option (table) if_not_exists = true|false (default = false) boolean; true means there should be no error if the role already has the privilege
+- privilege (string) 'read' or 'write' or 'execute' or 'create' or 'alter' or 'drop' or a combination. - object-type (string) 'space' or 'function' or 'sequence'. - object-name (string) the name of a function or space or sequence. - option (table) if\not\exists = true|false (default = false) boolean; true means there should be no error if the role already has the privilege.